Goleraan/chaospdf/README.md

 - Batch processing of a large number of PDF files

 ## Usage instructions
-- Either download the source code to run with Python or the Windows exe file
+- Either download the source code to run with Python or the Windows exe file from the releases
 - For source code:
   - Using a virtual environment is highly recommended
   - Download all files from the src folder